 Each year, on or about June 1, participants are granted a threshold or base amount of RSUs.
 An additional amount of RSUs may be granted based on Nucor's ROE for the prior year.
-The base award vests annually over the three-year period following the date of grant or upon retirement.
-The ROE-based award vests at retirement.
-The RSUs were granted on June 1, 2017 and are reported in column (i).
+The awards vest annually over the three-year period following the date of grant or upon retirement.
+The RSUs were granted on June 1, 2018 and are reported in column (i).